spring-io/dataflow.spring.io/content/documentation/pages/2-concepts/3-streams.md

 Stream processing is defined as the processing of an unbounded amount of data without interaction or interruption.
 Business cases for stream processing include:
-- Real-time credit card fraud detection or predictive analytics.
+- Real-time credit card fraud detection or predictive analytics
-- Continuous integration with machine learning platforms
-- Near Real-time busines data processing for actionable analytics
+- Near Real-time business data processing for actionable analytics

 Stream processing in Spring Cloud Data Flow is implemented architecturally as a collection of independent event-driven streaming applications that connect using a messaging middleware of choice, for example RabbitMQ or Apache Kafka.
-The collection of applications that comprise a workflow is referred to as a streaming data pipeline.
+The collection of independent applications come together at runtime to constitute a streaming data pipeline.
 The pipeline can be linear or non-linear depending on the data flows between the applications.

 ## Messaging Middleware